amcdawes/phyboarding/README.md

 In-class hands-on data collection and display facilitated by open-source hardware and software tools.
 Presented at AAPT Winter Meeting 2020.

+Slides from that talk are available in the PDF file AAPTWM2020.pdf.

+Hardware used for this work is the [Adafruit Circuit Playground Express](https://www.adafruit.com/product/3333).

 ### Install python:
 Installation is easiest using the [Anaconda Distribution](https://www.anaconda.com/distribution/).
 Once that distribution is installed, use conda to create a virtual environment that includes the necessary requirements: